zkamvar/isc-proposal/isc-proposal.md

 More importantly, unlike JSON-based formats like Jupyter notebooks, R Markdown enables **reproducible collaboration** under version control.
 Literate programming also enables the creation of maintainable and reproducible teaching materials.
 To host such materials, however, requires not only expertise in a domain area, it also requires knowledge of continuous deployment systems, reproducible workflows, and UI elements for the Web.
-Designed with our Core Values in mind, The Carpentries lesson infrastructure provides templating, guidance, and tools that allows rapid development and publishing of high-quality lesson content.
+Designed with our Core Values in mind, The Carpentries lesson infrastructure provides templating, guidance, and tools to allow rapid development and publication of high-quality lesson content.
-The lesson contributor only needs to focus on the writing the content of the lesson in Markdown or R Markdown.
+The lesson contributor only needs to focus on writing the content of the lesson in Markdown or R Markdown.
 With this infrastructure, we champion community collaboration and access for all.

 The infrastructure---called The Carpentries Workbench---is a "batteries-included" setup for building lessons that allows anyone to take new or pre-existing Markdown or R Markdown lesson materials and create a lesson.